tomcritchlow/tomcritchlow.github.io/_posts/2019-06-27-frameworks.md

 > **A framework, even one that appears at first glance to be mundane, has the potential to reveal the world in a new light**.

-> It takes time to tease out the optimal framework, from the first inkling of an idea run by the team to stress-testing the model to see it if stands up to new data. **Novices tend to become enamoured by high-concept/low-data frameworks that take an additional cognitive effort to process and are light on insight**.”{% include tufte-sn.html id="fieldguide" content="Page 383 of <a href='https://www.thefieldstudyhandbook.com/'>The Field Study Handbook</a> by Jan Chipchase" %}
+> It takes time to tease out the optimal framework, from the first inkling of an idea run by the team to stress-testing the model to see it if stands up to new data. **Novices tend to become enamoured by high-concept/low-data frameworks that take an additional cognitive effort to process and are light on insight**.”[^fieldguide]

+[^fieldguide]: Page 383 of [The Field Study Handbook](https://www.thefieldstudyhandbook.com/) by Jan Chipchase

 Simple frameworks are easier to communicate, travel faster inside an organization and have fewer barriers to adoption.
 But what Jan highlights here is that novices become enamoured with high-concept/low-data frameworks - or frameworks that tease the wrong insight.